0xex75-english/0xex75-english.github.io/_posts/2020-08-10-bit-flipping.md

 ---
-title: "Attaque par bit flipping"
+title: "Bit flipping attack"
-description: sam.png
+description: test.png
 tags: ["Here we will explain what is behind the concept of bit flipping.
 A bit-flipping attack is an attack on a cryptographic cipher in which the attacker can modify the ciphertext in such a way as to cause a predictable change in the plaintext, although the attacker is not able to learn the text. in clear itself"]
 ---